• Individual Investor

 What is a bond?

-Parts of a bond
+Defining parts of a bond

-• Issuer
+Issuer

 The issuer is the name of the entity issuing the bond.
-The issuer receives the money you pay in the initial bond purchase.
+The issuer receives the money you pay for the initial bond purchase.
 Some of the most common issuers may be a corporation, municipality, state or the federal government.

-• Face value
+Face value

 The amount of money to be paid to the owner of the bond on the maturity date is the face value.

-• Maturity date
+Maturity date

-• Market value
+Market value

 The purchase price of a bond, which may be different than its face value, is the market value.
-When the market value of a bond matches its face value, it’s considered “on par.”
+When the market value of a bond matches its face value, it’s considered on par.
 If the market value dips below the face value, the bond is a discounted bond.
 When a bond’s market value exceeds its face value, it’s a premium bond.

-• Coupon rate
+Coupon rate

 The coupon rate is the rate used to calculate the interest paid by the issuer to you (the bond owner) for use of your money.
 Interest is paid to you on a predetermined schedule depending on the bond’s maturity date.

-• Bond yield
+Bond yield

-• Bond rating
+Bond rating

 Bond ratings (also known as credit ratings) are similar to grades and allow you to quickly see the risk of the organization issuing the bond.
 Credit rating services such as Moody’s Investor Services and Standard & Poor’s® provide bond ratings based on the perceived likelihood of the bond issuer being able to pay you back.
 Bonds issued by the U.S. government are considered very safe and virtually risk-free.

-• On the other end of the risk spectrum are bonds issued by corporations with a low credit rating, and are referred to as “high yield” or “junk” bonds.
+On the other end of the risk spectrum are bonds issued by corporations with a low credit rating, and are referred to as high yield or junk bonds.
 While they can offer a higher coupon rate, they also carry higher risk.
-Corporations may have a lower credit rating for several reasons including a spotty financial record, small size, risky business model, or a high amount of debt.
+Corporations may have a lower credit rating for several reasons including a spotty financial record, small size, risky business model or a high amount of debt.

-The impact of interest rates
+The impact of interest rates on bonds

 Bonds can be bought and sold during the span of their maturity.
 The face value of a bond doesn’t necessarily reflect its market value.
 Major players in the bond market, like the U.S. Treasury, are issuing new bonds as older ones mature.
 These new bonds reflect the interest rate when they’re issued.
-For example, a new $10,000 T-note bond may have a coupon rate of 8% instead of bonds issued, let’s say, a year ago at 6%.
+For a hypothetical example, a new $10,000 T-note bond may have a coupon rate of 8% instead of bonds issued, let’s say, a year ago at 6%.
 This can mean that interest rates were lower a year ago.
 A $10,000 T-note with a 6% coupon rate has less value to investors than one with an 8% coupon rate, and its market price may drop from $10,000 to $9,000.
 In turn, its bond yield increased from 6% to 6.6%.
-So, when interest rates go up, bond prices go down, which in turn cause yields to go up.
+So, when interest rates go up, market values go down, which in turn cause yields to go up.
 This price movement is what makes the bond market so dynamic.

 Bonds in mutual funds

 Bond mutual funds can be comprised largely of one type of bond (e.g., municipal bonds) or a combination of bond types (e.g., corporate and government bonds).
-Bond funds may have varying ratings, sectors exposure, and maturities.
+Bond funds may have varying ratings, sectors exposure and maturities.
 This diversification of bonds can help mitigate, but not eliminate, the volatility of the mutual fund.

 Generally, bonds are considered less risky than stocks.
 This is because most bonds aim to pay interest and return the principal investment.
 Due to the complexity of bonds, and that bonds are typically purchased in large lots, most investors of bonds are institutional.

-What Thrivent Mutual Funds offers
+What Thrivent Asset Management offers

-Thrivent Mutual Funds offers a wide variety of bond mutual fund options.
+Thrivent offers a wide variety of bond mutual fund options.
 Some are focused on generating high levels of income and invest in higher risk bonds as a way to try to achieve this.
 Some funds are focused on adding diversification to help mitigate risk of an overall investment portfolio.

-Related insights
+Related Insights